 The website has a huge database that consists of updated vessel specifications, characteristics, ownership and management information etc. In addition, Vesseltracker offers analytics and reports on vessel movements and port events.

 VT Explorer offers its users with the real-time AIS position data and technical information of more than 100,000ships every day.
 Apart from the required information, the website also provides images of all the vessels being tracked by.
 Available to use from both your personal computer and mobile, VT Explorer helps monitor ship schedules and arrivals to analyze the trading patterns.

 myshiptracking is another advanced website that provides real-time positions of vessels around the world.
 With its large database, myshiptracking allows users to monitor vessels and ports efficiently to analyze the marine traffic across the world.
 The website also allows you to save our browsing data and also offers its service to iPhone and Android users through mobile apps.

 Unlike other online vessel monitoring websites, CruiseMapper offers information on positions and schedules of various cruise ships serving tourists across the world.
 With its Cruise ships and ports database, the website provides information on features and technical specifications of each cruise and information for major ports that house the cruise ships.

-Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
+Disclaimer: We are not affiliated with any website mention above.
+The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
 The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.

 The article or images cannot be reproduced, copied, shared or used in any form without the permission of the author and Marine Insight.